 The National Center for Mobility Management provides up to \$25,000 to communities to generate ideas to improve mobility for those who face transportation-related barriers.
 This program is the first in a series of three grants.
-The second grant opportunity, Learning Launch grants, provides \$20,000 to refine represent a comprehensive list.
-It should be noted that this section reflects the funding available at the time of writing.
-The funding amounts, fund cycles, and even the programs themselves are susceptible to change.
-This chapter has been organized to include local and regional funding sources as well as state and federal programs.

-and test solutions generated from the first grant.
+The second grant opportunity, Learning Launch grants, provides \$20,000 to refine and test solutions generated from the first grant.
 The third grant opportunity, Ready to Launch grants, provides \$75,000 to implement the solutions as a pilot.
 Active transportation projects, including SRTS-related projects, could be awarded funds through this series of grants.